-The HIP competition challenge involved students from Azusa High School and Gladstone High School assisted by Northrop Grumman employee mentors.
-Four teams totaling 17 students and 14 mentors competed in a robotics competition.
-The objective was to place bean bag sacks in the team's five goal locations to score as many points as possible.
-The winner was Team Sasquatch with students from both schools.
+The HIP competition challenge involved students from Azusa High School and Gladstone High School, assisted by Northrop Grumman employee mentors.
+Four teams totaling 15 students and 22 mentors competed in a two-part VEX Robotics Competition.
+The Minefield Competition was held on December 10, 2013 and the VEX Toss Up competition was held on May 20, 2014.
+This year's overall winner was team Who's the MAN? (as in Mark Ashley Natalie).
+Each team consisted of students from both schools.

 At the year-end celebration dinner sponsored by Northrop Grumman, the HIP students presented overviews of their projects and shared lessons learned during the program.
-Along with recognizing the HIP students, this year's recipients of the Northrop Grumman Engineering Scholars awards, Lucas Del Toro and Chandler Woo, were honored.
+Along with recognizing the HIP students, this year's recipients of the Northrop Grumman Engineering Scholars awards, Donovan Gonzales and Bryan Zhong, were honored.

 Students who successfully complete the HIP program are eligible for a partial college/university scholarship for four consecutive years.
 Scholarship requirements include full-time enrollment in an accredited academic program in engineering, physics, computer science or mathematics and maintaining a minimum grade-point average of 3.0.